DirectED-Addis-Hub/docs/content/teams/endubis/our-story.md

 ## Naming the Real Challenge

 Initially, we framed the challenge as enforcing smart contracts, but that framing did not go far enough.
 The deeper challenge is that digital agreements operate without a justice mechanism that is affordable, legitimate, and trusted by the communities using them, and without such a mechanism decentralization reproduces the same failures it claims to escape, shifting power without improving accountability.
-This understanding shaped our [Problem Statement](./problem-statement) and moved the focus away from execution of code toward the legitimacy of outcomes.
+This understanding shaped our problem statement and moved the focus away from execution of code toward the legitimacy of outcomes.

 ## How We Changed